Register Nutanix Cloud

 -

-command installed or the method of your choice to make API calls for standard Palette and Palette VerteX.
+curl command installed or the method of your choice to make API calls for Palette and VerteX.

 Customize YAML Configuration Files